gartenkralle/HackerRank/Algorithms/Warmup/SimpleArraySum/README.md

 Input Format

-The first line contains an integer, `N`, denoting the size of the array.
+The first line contains an integer, `N`, denoting the size of the array.<br>
 The second line contains `N` space-separated integers representing the array's elements.

 #### Output Format